Nereuxofficial/duckblog/content/posts/rust-compatibility-levels/index.md

 draft = false
 showFullContent = false
 +++
-Rust is a general-purpose language, as such it can be used in a variety of environments going from bare-metal microcontrollers([as previously explored here](https://nereux.blog/posts/esp32-ws2812-dino-light-2/)) to Linux systems with many Layers of abstractions.
+Rust is a general-purpose language, as such it can be used in a variety of environments going from bare-metal microcontrollers([as previously explored here](https://nereux.blog/posts/esp32-ws2812-dino-light-2/)) to Linux systems with many layers of abstractions.
 As such the libraries developed for it sometimes may or may not work in different environments, depending on what they use.